Indigenous peoples

 Our approach and position

-Our approach to cultural heritage is underpinned by our Indigenous Peoples Policy Statement by which we seek to understand, avoid and mitigate adverse impacts to cultural heritage through planning and ongoing consultation with Indigenous peoples and communities.
+• Cultural heritage: Seeking to understand, avoid and mitigate adverse impacts to Indigenous cultural heritage through early planning, ongoing consultation and shared decision-making.
 Our processes provide opportunities for Indigenous partners to identify those sites, places, structures and objects that are culturally or traditionally significant and to be consulted and engaged in relation to decisions regarding their protection and management.

-We seek to connect with Indigenous peoples to better appreciate the historical, legal, social, environmental, cultural and political landscapes where we operate or seek to operate, and how to better manage the environment we share.
-Through cultural awareness workshops and induction programs, we aim to facilitate an understanding and appreciation of Indigenous peoples’ rights and the connections and sensitivities associated with Indigenous cultural heritage.
+• We seek to connect with Indigenous peoples to better appreciate the historical, legal, social, environmental, cultural and political landscapes where we operate or seek to operate, and how to better manage the environment we share.

 Governance and oversight, engagement, disclosure and performance